Sunshine Act Reporting/Transparency Reporting: Explained

 This could include consulting fees, gifts, food and beverages, travel, education, research, charitable contributions, royalties, license fees, grants, and more.

-Reporting Process and Timeline
+Sunshine Act Reporting Process and Key Timelines

-Applicable manufacturers and GPOs must collect and track payment, ownership, and investment data throughout the year.
+Life sciences companies such as Applicable manufacturers and GPOs must collect and track payment, ownership, and investment data throughout the year.

 The CMS provides an annual reporting template to help entities collect the necessary information in a compatible format.